falabrasil/kaldi-br/README.md

 If you are using the Demo corpora or another similar small corpora, you will need to change the value of the `num_utts_subset` parameter in the file `path/to/kaldi/egs/YOUR_PROJECT_NAME/steps/nnet2/get_egs.sh`, from 300 to 20 in order to the [DNN script work properly][2].

 A language model is available at [https://gitlab.com/fb-asr/fb-asr-resources/kaldi-resources.git][3].
+If you want to use it, place the `lm.arpa` in the `path/to/kaldi/egs/YOUR_PROJECT_NAME/data/local/tmp` directory and comment the `MAKING lm.arpa` steps of the run.sh file.

 A nice tutorial by [Eleanor Chodroff](https://www.eleanorchodroff.com/tutorial/kaldi/kaldi-training.html)